YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 by the types _string_ and _(string, string logic) injected_.

 A syntax preprocessor is used to make OCanren programs look intuitive in the eyes of an OCaml and (Scheme based) miniKanren programmer.

-In the next lesson, we will use OCanren to work with constant constructors of variant values, moving on to the next level of complexity from that of this lesson where we dealt with the primitive OCaml value of a string literal.
+An OCanren program has to be compiled and linked, which is helped by a standard Makefile (subject to minor modification).